1. Pre-Habilitation Procedure

 The applicant is requested to find a mentor (“Habil-Vater”/”Habil-Mutter”), who is supposed to guide the applicant through the habilitation process.
 Four Weeks before initiating the process, the applicant asks, together with the mentor for a meeting with the Dean.
 Prior to submitting the habilitation thesis (typically one year before submission), the applicant is requested to present the proposition in a public scientific lecture directed to the permanent habilitated staff of the Faculty.

-The next presentation date is scheduled for the winter term 2021/22 and will be announced in due time
+There will be no call for presentations in the winter term 2023/2024.
+The next presentation date is scheduled for the summer term 2024 and will be announced in due time.

 Register for Presentation